FaserF/hassio-addons/nginx/README.md

 > **Experimental / Beta Status**
 >
 > This App is still in development and/or primarily developed for personal use.
-> It is not extensively tested yet, but is expected to work fundamentally.
+> It is not extensively testet yet, but is expected to work fundamentally.

 ---

 ## 📖 About

+---

+## 🏠 Home Assistant Integration

+This addon supports the **Webserver App** integration for Home Assistant.
+The integration is automatically installed/updated when the addon starts.

+For more information and configuration details, please refer to the [Integration README](../custom_components/webserver_app/README.md).

 ---